The Qonic Mission

 There is no need to start from a blank page ever again – instead we offer the tools to enrich and upscale your existing models.
 Import an existing model, detail on top of the imported model, then export your work back when ready.

-Collaborative, scalable, fast,
+Collaborative, scalable, fast, and open technology

 Business software users in many industries around the world have explored ways for working in the cloud.
 While this shift has taken place in many places, the AEC industry is still stuck with massive, monolithic on-premises software programs, expensive to build and expensive to buy.